CreationsXJohnC/updated-portfolio-website/README.md

 ### Verify Locally
 - Development client: `cd integrated-portfolio/client && npm run dev` (or `./node_modules/.bin/vite`).
 - Local GraphQL server for integrated stack: `cd integrated-portfolio/server && node index.js` (optional).
-The dev client is configured to use `http://localhost:4000/graphql`.
+- The client is configured to use `/api/graphql` in development and production via `VITE_GRAPHQL_URI`.
-- For production behavior, the client will use `/graphql` which Vercel proxies to `api/graphql.js`.

 ### Deploy
 - Commit and push changes to GitHub (`master`).
-Vercel will build and deploy automatically.
+Vercel (with root directory set to `integrated-portfolio`) will build and deploy automatically.
 - No UI code changes are required for data-only updates.

 ### Troubleshooting
 - If an image doesn’t appear, ensure the file exists under `integrated-portfolio/client/public/projects` and the `imageUrl` path matches.
 - Featured projects are filtered by the GraphQL endpoint; ordering is defined by the `order` values in the JSON/config list.

+> Note: The root-level `api/` folder is not used for the integrated portfolio deployment.
+Keep all project data changes in `integrated-portfolio/api/projects-config.json` to avoid confusion.

 ## 👨‍💻 Author